-Venus is the brightest object in the sky after the Sun and Earth’s moon.
-Plenty of spacecraft were sent to Venus to study the planet’s environment and composition.
+Venus is the brightest object in the sky after the Sun, and Earth’s moon.
+Plenty of spacecraft were sent to Venus to study its environment and composition.
 A lot of critical data has been gathered in the past.
 Scientists are still exploring Venus, which is a mysterious and an incredibly hot planet.
 With these 27 facts about Venus, let’s uncover more about this terrestrial planet.

 Also read: facts about Uranus

-#11.
-Its highest mountain – Maxwell Montes, is in fact, 8.8 kilometers high.
-Now, this mountain can be compared to the Mount Everest on Earth which also has similar height.
+11. Its highest mountain – Maxwell Montes, is in fact, 8.8 kilometers high.
+Now, this mountain can be compared to the Mount Everest on Earth which also has a similar height.

 Continue reading on the next page…